Scintilla-Network/sdk/src/primitives/Voucher/Voucher.md

 ```

 #### Properties
-- `hash`: Unique identifier of the voucher (auto-computed if not provided)
+- `hash`: Unique identifier of the voucher (auto-generated if not provided)
 - `asset`: The asset identifier this voucher represents
 - `inputs`: Array of input sources (previous vouchers)
 - `output`: Destination and amount information